-Dr. Kelly Stewart is an Assistant Professor and Faculty Lead for the Ph.D. in Education program in the Department of Education and Liberal Arts within the College of Arts & Sciences at the University of Arizona Global Campus (UAGC).
+Dr. Kelly Stewart is an associate professor and Faculty Lead for the Ph.D. in Education program in the Department of Education and Liberal Arts within the College of Arts an Sciences at the University of Arizona Global Campus (UAGC).
 She earned a Doctorate of Education in Educational Leadership and Innovation with a specialization in Curriculum and Policy from Arizona State University, a Master of Education with a specialization in Educational Technology from Arizona State University, and a Bachelor of Arts in Elementary Education with an endorsement in K-12 Reading from Indiana University.

 Dr. Stewart started her career in education as an EL teacher and substitute in South Bend, Indiana.
 In a highly competitive educational culture, she was selected as a 6th grade English Language Arts and Social Studies/Science teacher at a school that was just being built.
 That middle school ended up developing into a National Blue Ribbon School.
 She also taught TV Studio and launched the school's drama program, along with coaching cheerleading.
 During this time, Dr. Stewart became engaged with brain research and its application to the classroom.
 She was asked to conduct professional development for teachers and was thrilled to find joy and purpose in working with teachers, as well as students.